davidcrone/xafty/README.md

 ## Basic Concept

-Let’s go step-by-step from a simple script to a network pipeline using xafty.
+Let’s understand the idea behind xafty by going step-by-step from a simple script to a network pipeline.

 - Step 1: “Stateful” pipeline
 - Step 2: Functional pipeline